A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 • Regular auditing of a sample of transmitted Edi 834 files to identify errors that evaded initial testing and corrective actions for the same.

-• Retransmission of corrected EDI 834 data after fixing errors identified through testing, monitoring or auditing.
-Travis articulately important for critical issues.
+• Retransmission of corrected EDI 834 data after fixing errors identified through testing, monitoring, or auditing.

 • Regression testing after implementing any system or process changes to resolve EDI 834 errors.
-This ensures the changes achieved the intended result with no adverse side effects.
+This ensures the changes achieve the intended result with no adverse side effects.

 • Recertification of EDI 834 transactions periodically to verify continued compliance and accuracy.
 This may involve full retesting.